shubhp19/MArket-Segmentation/README.md

 - Analyze each cluster to understand customer segments.
 ## **10. Save The Model:**
 - Save the K-Means model.
-- Save the clustered dataframe as a CSV file.
+- Save the file as Clustered_Customer_Data.csv .